NewForester/notes-html/md/apis.md

     /html/      /offline.html
 ```

-for any file in the `/html/` directory, use `/offline.html` as fall-back.
+meaning for any file in the `/html/` directory, use `/offline.html` as fall-back.

 Lines starting with `#` are comments.